Direct to You™

 With some of the most commonly ordered medical tests available to you, you can monitor your own health, on your own schedule.
 Direct to You™ offers laboratory tests that you order yourself, at your convenience.
 No appointment or prescription from a physician is necessary, as long as you are 18 years of age or older.

-To have a test done, simply come to White Plains Hospital’s Admitting Department, Monday – Friday, 7 AM to 6 PM, or Saturday from 8 AM till noon.
+To have a test done, simply come to White Plains Hospital’s Admitting Department, Monday and Friday, 7 AM to 6 PM; Tuesday, Wednesday, Thursday, 7 AM to 7 PM, or Saturday from 8 AM to 1 PM.
 Ask for a Direct to You™ order form.

 Choose the tests from the available list and show photo ID, or two other types of identification.
 Complete the form and then pay for the tests with cash, check or credit card.